Forced Labour in Colonial Africa: Systems, Case Studies, and Historical Evidence

 Historian Tabitha Kanogo, in Squatters and the Roots of Mau Mau (1987), notes that kipande “reduced Africans to bonded labourers.”

-British settlers seized fertile land in the White Highlands, forcing Kikuyu, Maasai, and other communities into poor reserves.
+British settlers annexed fertile land in the White Highlands, forcing Kikuyu, Maasai, and other communities into unproductive land.

-Many Kikuyu became cheap labourers who were paid low-wages on settler farms, earning less than one shilling a day.
+Many Kikuyu became cheap labourers who were lowly paid on settler farms.

 Dispossession and exploitation caused the Mau Mau Uprising (1952–1960).
 The war resulted in over 20,000 Kikuyu being killed during the British suppression of the resistance.